What is GEO? The 2026 Guide to AI Search Optimization

 Tracing the Shift

 For roughly two decades, search visibility followed a predictable path.
 Rank highly in Google's organic results, receive traffic proportional to that ranking, convert traffic into business outcomes.
-A 2021 Backlinko study found that the first position captured 27.6% of clicks, the second position 15.8%, the third 11.0%.
+The top organic search position tends to capture a disproportionate share of clicks compared to lower positions.6% of clicks, the second position 15.8%, the third 11.0%.
 The math was simple: better rankings meant more traffic.

 That model assumed users would click through to find answers.
 But what happens when the answer appears before the click?